jarrodparkes/jarrodparkes.github.io/_posts/2019-01-15-high-growth-handbook.md

 - make sure the person fits the next 12-18 month trajectory of company in terms of experience and expertise
 - do they think like owners; could they lead and scale out a portion of the business?
 - ask CxOs from other companies what makes a great person for their role and take elements of that for your own hiring of a CxO
-- always reference check exec candidates and ask “if this person joined my company, would you come too?”
+- always reference check exec candidates and ask "if this person joined my company, would you come too?"
 - good exec hires should be thinking 6-12 months in advance (not 5 years)
 - typically you know an exec hire is doing well by the number of people heading to their desk to ask questions (both on their team and across function)
 - exec meetings with the CEO are often much more beneficial to the execs working laterally with each other than the CEO (who has been getting updates from exec during weekly 1-on-1's)